 Know more about 5 blogs every fleet manager should read.

 Factors affecting speed value in an OEM fitted speedometer of a vehicle:

 3)Summer or winter tires

-In a fleet management software, the most important role is to track, manage and maintain your fleet and one of the parameters which is constantly monitored is the speed of vehicle which will be preassigned as per its environment of operation.
-When the speed values exceeds the working values, alerts via push notification or email/ SMS will be triggered.
+The way GPS speed works in fleet management, is to track, manage and maintain your fleet and been one of the key parameters for fleet safety, speed of a vehicle is constantly monitored.
+A preassigned speed value as per the vehicle's industry of operation is set and when the speed values exceeds the working values, alerts via push notification or email/ SMS will be triggered.
 Monitoring the speed not only reduces accidents but also saves the lives of the driver and the public.

 Learn more about how fleet management software assists in monitoring vehicle speed.